Serving the communities of Tsawwassen B.C. and Point Roberts, Washington since 1968

 The Tsawwassen Boundary Bay Lions Club support the communities of Tsawwassen, B.C and Point Roberts, Washington, through programs to community groups, children and seniors.
 Requests for assistance are submitted to the club and thoroughly reviewed by the Finance Committee.
 We also provide an annual bursary to South Delta Senior Secondary for a non - academic student.

-Annually, we host a Canada Day celebration at Diefenbaker Park, Fathers Day Pancake Breakfast at Centennial Beach and a semi-annual Street Cleanup on 56th St in conjunction with the Corporation of Delta.
-We also participate in Tsawwassen Movie Nights
+Annually, we host a Canada Day celebration at Diefenbaker Park, Fathers Day Pancake Breakfast at Centennial Beach and a Pancake Breakfast prior to the Sun Festival Parade on the first Monday in Ausgust.

 Meeting Place and Times:

-General Meetings are held on the first and third Mondays of each Month, September to June at Cammidge House, Centennial Beach, Boundary Bay Regional Park, Delta B.C.
+General Meetings are held on the first and third Mondays of each month, September through June at Cammidge House, Centennial Beach, Boundary Bay Regional Park, Delta B.C.

-Board of Directors Meetings are held on the third Monday of each month following the General meeting, August to June at Cammidge House, Centennial Beach, Boundary Bay Regional Park, Delta B.C.
+Board of Directors Meetings are held on the third Monday of each month following the General meeting, August through June at Cammidge House, Centennial Beach, Boundary Bay Regional Park, Delta B.C.

-Where the meeting date falls on a holiday, the the meeting will be held on the Tuesday.
+Where the meeting date falls on a holiday, the meeting will be held on the Tuesday.

-Directions: take Hwy 17 towards the BC Ferry Terminal at Tsawwassen, turn left at the light (just after the curve in the road) onto 56th St. Continue south on 56th until 12th Ave (shopping center), turn left at follow 12th past Golf Course (on your right) for another half mile.
+Directions: take Hwy 17 towards the BC Ferry Terminal at Tsawwassen, turn left at the light (just after the curve in the road) onto 56th St. Continue south on 56th until 12th Ave (shopping center), turn left and follow 12th Avenue past Beach Grove Golf Course (on your right) for another half mile.
 Watch for sign directing you to turn left into park.
 Follow roadway to Cammidge House.

 Now on Facebook!!!!!